roemerteh/QuartuxProject/README.md

 	│   └── QMonitor
 	├── config			# configuration file for DB and server
 	│   └── config.json
-	├── sql
+	├── test			# test scenarios
+	│   └── TestScenarios.pdf	# some test scenarios with evidences are described in pdf file ├── sql
 	│   ├── init.sql	# initial configuration of DB
 	│   ├── insert.sql	# inserting 10 new records